ComedicChimera/chai/docs/Chai Notes/Feature Notes/Collections.md

-Chai provides 6 fundamental collections as enumerated below.
+Chai provides 4 fundamental collections as enumerated below.

+**NOTE**: As of 1/30/22, vectors and matrices are no longer a part of the core language.
+They may be readded with their own syntax as part of the math library at a later date.
+They are not essential to the language's release and serve only to bloat and complicate the language (given the likely lack of adequate vector support upon release).
+TLDR: we are not trying to compete with Matlab, and vectors and matrices have very little use to regular programmers on a day to day basis.

 ## List
 Lists are resizable, homogenous collections of elements.
 They use the `List[T]` type.
-Their literal is written as: `{a, b, c, ...}` (using curly braces).
+Their literal is written as: `[a, b, c, ...]` (using brackets).

 Lists have standard value semantics.